 Four Factors Driving Brands to Deploy Artificial Intelligence Based Customer Self-Service

 Artificial intelligence (AI) technology has risen to the forefront of call center automation priorities.
 Its promises to lower costs, increase efficiency, boost productivity, and enhance the customer experience are proven now that so many brands have introduced call center AI.
 But what drove them to this technology?
 As we all know, you don’t need a solution if you don’t have a problem.

 Let’s examine the top four challenges that call centers are facing today and how AI has proven to be a valuable solution.

 By labor costs, we are referring to the “true agent cost.”
 The true agent cost is much more than just the agent’s hourly wage.
 Since many call centers use cost per call to measure their performance, there is a simple calculation to use for the true agent cost per call: Call Center P&L divided by the Number of Calls.
 This calculation factors in all the interrelated costs in the Call Center P&L: workforce management, recruiting, training, software, vacancy, and more.
 Using this method gives a clearer picture of the labor costs in a contact center.

 AI enables contact centers to use more and more automation to deliver the same service at a substantially cheaper rate.
-Once deployed, AI needs far less maintenance than the everyday human agent might.
+Once deployed, AI agents need far less maintenance than the everyday human agent might.